 Committed to a versatile musical career, Dr. Cheng finds every opportunity to advance herself.
 She is an active participant in professional organizations and conferences around the world.
 She has been an active member of Music Teachers Association of California (MTAC) and currently the Membership Secretary of the North County San Diego branch, Music Teachers National Association (MTNA), California Association of Professional Music Teachers (CAPMT), North America Taiwanese Professor Association, etc. Holding a minor degree in double bass performance, her orchestral performance experience is substantial and has provided her a unique background to be a keen and sensitive collaborative artist.
 Her working experience also includes internship at BMG US Latin Copyright division in Coral Gables, Florida, a double bassist at Taipei Century Symphony and National Symphony Orchestra in Taiwan, and a project manager at TLJ Technologies Inc. In April 2010, Dr. Cheng was invited to join the string ensemble to perform at National Concert Hall in Taiwan, in celebration of the 30th anniversary of her alma mater, HSNU.

-As the current chair of the Music department, Dr. Cheng is an Associate Professor of Music at California State University San Marcos, teaching piano, music theory and Intro to Music.
+Dr. Cheng is currently the chair of the Music Department at California State University San Marcos.
 She will continue concertizing and devoting herself to music education and performing throughout the world.

 Accompanying and Chamber Music